lorusso86/testGenerativeAiApi/README.md

 # testGenerativeAiApi
-test of generative ai api in python
+test of generative ai api in python using many simple examples.